-Since students have read the entire book during their guided reading lesson, you will be assessing their understanding of the whole book here.
+Since students have read the entire text during their small-group lesson, you will be assessing their understanding of the whole text here.
 Start a conversation about the text by saying, Talk about what happened in this story.
 Circle key understandings.
 Use prompts as needed to encourage students to talk about the text.
 It is not necessary to use every prompt.
 Score for evidence of all understandings that are expressed with or without the prompt.
 Using the comprehension rubric, circle the number in the score column that reflects the level of understanding demonstrated.